High School Co-op

 Course Description:

 This course is a high school college-preparatory literature and writing course designed with Hewitt High School Lightning Literature and Composition guides.
 Hewitt’s Lightning Literature guides provide lessons in literature that will help your student’s reading comprehension, love of books, and their writing as well.
-For this course, students read eight unabridged books along with short stories, poems, and other shorter literary works that are included within the student guides.
-According to the instructions in the student guide, students write one paper per literary work.

 Required Materials: